sidebar-nvim/sidebar.nvim/doc/general.md

         icon = "",
         ignored_buffers = {}, -- ignore buffers by regex
-        sorting = "id", -- alternatively set it to "name" to sort by buffer name instead of buf id }
+        sorting = "id", -- alternatively set it to "name" to sort by buffer name instead of buf id show_numbers = true, -- whether to also show the buffer numbers }
     ...
 })